The TOP 3 WARM whites for walls, trims, cabinets & more…

-- I find White Dove to be the most FLEXIBLE of the three whites when it comes to accommodating paint colours for the walls
+- I find White Dove to be the most FLEXIBLE of the three whites when it comes to accommodating paint colors for the walls

-- if you partner White Dove with cool paint colours/finishes, this will slightly enhance the warmth of it
+- if you partner White Dove with cool paint colors/finishes, this will slightly enhance the warmth of it

-- White Dove really loves to be partnered with warm earth tones, including some of the popular beige/tan paint colours as well as many warm gray, greige and taupe paint colours
+- White Dove really loves to be partnered with warm earth tones, including some of the popular beige/tan paint colors as well as many warm gray, greige and taupe paint colors

 I have a TON of related articles if you’d like to learn more!

 Not sure which white is best for you and your home?